- Differentiate the goals of descriptive, correlational, and experimental research designs, and explain the advantages and disadvantages of each.

 - There must be a control condition.
 Having a condition that does not receive treatment allows experimenters to compare the results of the drug to the results of placebo.

 - The only thing that can change between the conditions is the independent variable.
 For example, the participants in the drug study should receive the medication at the same place, from the same person, at the same time, and so on, for both conditions.
 Experiments often employ double-blind procedures in which neither the experimenter nor the participants know which condition any participant is in during the experiment.
+In a single-blind procedure, the participants do not know which condition they are in.

 - The sample size has to be large and diverse enough to represent the population of interest.
 For example, a pharmaceutical company should not use only men in their drug study if the drug will eventually be prescribed to women as well.